patrykkondrat/patrykkondrat/README.md

 ### Hi there 👋

+-> :open_hands: I'm currently working on SOWA2 with Komisja Cyfryzacji (KC :hearts:).
+Website for SSPW's election system.
+-> :books: I'm currently learing Java.
+Targeting Spring+Hibernate.
+-> :zap: How to reach me: [patryk.kondrat.1@gmail.com](mailto:patryk.kondrat.1@gmail.com) -> :fireworks: I have knowledge of Python, Databases, API, some ML.
+-> :fire: I am a geodesy student on a daily basis, but in my spare time I am an enthusiast and tryhard in programming.

 <!--
 **patrykkondrat/patrykkondrat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.